In-Context Learning Without Copying: Additional Model Results

 \subsection{Logit Lens on Prefix-Matching Attention Heads}

 To get a deeper understanding of the prefix-matching heads, we apply logit lens on individual heads by taking the corresponding slice of the output matrix $W_o$ for the individual output of each attention head.
 We then apply the unembedding matrix $W_u$ for each attention head in order to get a distribution of the tokens promoted by each attention head.
 We focus on the top 10 prefix-matching heads.
 Despite having higher prefix-matching scores than the rest of the attention heads, many of them negatively influence random token prediction accuracy.
 In Figure \ref{fig:logits_topk_inclusion}, we observe that for prefix-matching heads that negatively influence the prediction, the target token has a low percentage of inclusion in the top-k promoted tokens.
-This suggests that although such heads attend to the target token strongly, they effectively reduce their prediction probability by promoting other tokens.
+This suggests that although such heads attend to the target token, they effectively promote different tokens.